Ethical Textile Sourcing for Activewear: What Certifications Actually Mean in 2026

 1. GRS — Global Recycled Standard

-GRS verifies that a product contains recycled content and that the supply chain meets social, environmental, and chemical requirements.
-For activewear brands, this is the certification that enables 'made with recycled materials' claims on product labels.
+The GRS verifies that a product contains recycled content and that the supply chain meets social, environmental, and chemical requirements.
+For activewear brands, this certification enables claims of "made with recycled materials" on product labels.

-What it requires from a factory: chain-of-custody documentation for every recycled input, third-party audits of material flows, and compliance with restricted substance lists (RSL).
-At Minh Tri, our GRS certification covers programs using recycled polyester (rPET) from post-consumer plastic bottles — a material now standard in performance base layers and running gear for brands with sustainability commitments.
+Requirements from a factory: Chain-of-custody documentation for every recycled input, third-party audits of material flows, and compliance with restricted substance lists (RSL).
+At Minh Tri, our GRS certification encompasses programs utilizing recycled polyester (rPET) sourced from post-consumer plastic bottles.
+This material is now standard in performance base layers and running gear for brands committed to sustainability.

-Why it matters to your brand: without GRS, your 'recycled' claim is unverifiable and potentially subject to FTC Green Guides enforcement in the US or EU Green Claims Directive challenge in Europe.
+Why it matters to your brand: Without GRS, your "recycled" claim is unverifiable and may be subject to FTC Green Guides enforcement in the US or EU Green Claims Directive challenges in Europe.

 2. SA8000 — Social Accountability International

-SA8000 is one of the most rigorous social compliance standards in the world.
+SA8000 is one of the most rigorous social compliance standards globally.
 It covers child labor, forced labor, health and safety, freedom of association, discrimination, disciplinary practices, working hours, and compensation.

-What it requires from a factory: documented HR policies, wage records, health and safety systems, grievance mechanisms, and worker interviews conducted by independent auditors.
-At Minh Tri, our 2,200 workers are covered under SA8000 — which means our labor practices are verified, not self-reported.
+Requirements from a factory: Documented HR policies, wage records, health and safety systems, grievance mechanisms, and worker interviews conducted by independent auditors.
+At Minh Tri, our 2,200 workers are covered under SA8000, ensuring our labor practices are verified, not self-reported.

 Why it matters to your brand: SA8000 is accepted by major retail buyers globally as proof of social compliance.
 It directly addresses the due diligence requirements under Germany's Supply Chain Act (LkSG) and the forthcoming EU CSDDD.